krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 </div>

 If we divide each of the entries in the accumulation matrix by the length of the time interval it covers, we get the presence density for each interval.
-For the diagonal interval has length 1 (time unit) and for the top row the lengths range from 1 to $N-1.$
+For the diagonal interval has length 1 (time unit at sampling granularity) and for the top row the lengths range from 1 to $N-1.$

 <div style="text-align: center; margin:2em">
   <table style="border-collapse: collapse;">